crlimacastro/Canvas-Runner/README.md

 }
 ```

-A class dedicated solely to the player and it `extends Entity` which itself `extends Rectangle`, so it will contain the properties and functionalities of both.
+This is a class dedicated solely to the player and it `extends Entity` which itself `extends Rectangle`, so it will contain the properties and functionalities of both.

 The only change is that now there is a `isGrounded` property which is a Boolean (`true`/`false`) value that we set to `false` when the player is created.